 Master of Arts Degree in English

-In addition to awarding T.A. stipends and tuition remission to Scholars, Clark’s English M. A. Program is distinctive because of our strongly international character.
+In addition to awarding T.A. stipends and tuition remission to Scholars, Clark’s English M. A. Program is distinctive because of our strong international character.
 The international students in our M.A. program often allow vital exchanges that provide our U.S. students with new perspectives and, happily, with friendships as well.
-Actually, in this regard, we have done so well that we have been able to secure a number of international agreements with foreign universities, as well as with the Deutscher Akademischer Austauschdienst (German Academic Exchange Service) and the Fulbright Commission.
+In this regard, we have done so well, we have been able to secure a number of international agreements with foreign universities, as well as with the Deutscher Akademischer Austauschdienst (German Academic Exchange Service) and the Fulbright Commission.

 Our scholarly mentoring provides yet another benefit for our graduate students: research opportunities.
 Not only do we have a wealth of libraries in the region, but we also have strong ties with the American Antiquarian Society.
 Based in Worcester, the AAS is an internationally renowned repository for documents published in the U.S. before 1876.
 In addition to Cotton Mather’s library, the Bay Psalm Book, and John Eliot’s Algonquin Bible, the AAS houses many uncataloged materials by women and African Americans.
 For example, at the AAS, Henry Louis Gates re-discovered Harriet Wilson’s Our Nig, the first novel ever published by an African American woman.
 Students too can mine this unique archive of journals, novels, letters, broadsides, and ephemera for their M.A. theses.

-- The M.A.
-Thesis is written on a topic in the field of the student's special interest under the supervision of the candidate's thesis committee (3 professors, headed by a member of the English Department, and as approved by the Graduate Board), in a style, length, and format that are appropriate to the topic being researched.
+- Write the M.A.
+Thesis on a topic in the field of the student's special interest under the supervision of the candidate's thesis committee (3 professors, headed by a member of the English Department, and as approved by the Graduate Board), in a style, length, and format that are appropriate to the topic being researched.
 Regulations for submission of theses and degrees are available from the Graduate School office.

 - Upon completion of the thesis, each candidate must pass a final oral defense, administered by the thesis committee.